 For both the Connector Road and Caltrain Bridge Replacement projects, the agencies have developed a local outreach plan to maximize access to opportunities for local workers and small and disadvantaged businesses.
 The projects include many types of work that staff anticipates local and disadvantaged businesses will be competitive to bid on (see box for examples).

 The agencies are working with local Bayview-based firms to do all that is possible within funding source regulations to maximize opportunities for local workers and small, local, and disadvantaged businesses by:

 - Setting disadvantaged business (DBE) and small business (SBE) contracting goals.

 - Utilizing San Francisco’s First Source hiring program to connect disadvantaged workers with job opportunities.

 - Connecting with local workforce development organizations to coordinate training with project work opportunities.

 - Conducting extra outreach in the community, including advance open houses near the project sites, to make sure local businesses know about the opportunities and are able to qualify as DBEs and SBEs in order to bid on the work.

 Cost and funding.
-The current cost estimate for the Connector Road is $9.9 million.
-The funding plan includes $4 million from Caltrain and the remaining $5.9 million to be provided from the City’s Prop K transportation sales tax funds, which the Transportation Authority oversees, and other local sources.
+The current cost estimate for the Connector Road is $16-20 million.
+Planned funding for the project includes Caltrain funds, Prop K half-cent transportation sales tax funds, and funds from other local sources.